On a Sunday at Eleven at

 Winner of Golden Sheaf Award - Best Student Production, Yorkton Film Festival

-OFFICIAL SELECTION: Festival du nouveau cinéma, Citizen Jane Film Festival, Regent Park Film Festival
+OFFICIAL SELECTION (selected): Festival du nouveau cinéma, Citizen Jane Film Festival, Regent Park Film Festival

 “The perfect blend of drama and humour, Harris captures the awkward period between adolescence and adulthood in an endearing way.” - Courtney Small, Cinema Axis